Kashima Shinden Jikishinkage-ryū: History

 The Jikishinkage-ryū style descends from the kenjutsu styles developed in the late Muromachi period which overlaps the early Sengoku period, or better dated as late 15th or early 16th century, at the Kashima Shrine by the founder, Matsumoto Bizen-no-Kami Naokatsu (松本 備前守 尚勝, 1467–1524).
 The direct predecessors of the Jikishinkage-ryū style are the Shinkage-ryū and the Kage-ryū (Aizu) styles.

 The Jikishin Kage-ryū Kenjutsu comes from a previous school, Kage-ryū Kenjutsu.
 A samurai (侍) called Aisu Iko founded Kage-ryū in 1490.
-He perfected, and taught his style around Japan.
-There are evidence from 1525, that another samurai, Kamiizumi Ise-no-Kami Nobutsuna (1508–1548) is teaching his own style, a form of Kage-ryū kenjutsu.
+He perfected and taught his style around Japan.
+There is evidence from 1525 that another samurai named Kamiizumi Ise-no-Kami Nobutsuna (1508–1548) was teaching his own style, a form of Kage-ryū kenjutsu.
 He called it Shinkage-ryū (the school of the new shadow).
 Jikishin Kage-ryū means 'the newest school of the ancient shadow'.
 He was denoting with the name, to the ancestors, and expressing respect to his former masters.
-Matsumoto Bizen no Kami Naokatsu was a famous master of this school, he also founded his own school first called Kashima Shin-ryū, then Kashima Shinden Jiki Shinkage-ryū.
+Matsumoto Bizen no Kami Naokatsu was a famous master of this school.
+He also founded his own school first called Kashima Shin-ryū, then Kashima Shinden Jiki Shinkage-ryū.
 These schools can be found even today all around the world.
 There are more variations like Jikishin Kage-ryū, Seito Shinkage-ryū, etc.

 During the 19th century, Jiki Shinkage-ryū was one of the most popular schools of combative swordsmanship (kenjutsu) in eastern Japan, especially in the Edo area.
 The 14th headmaster or sōke (宗家) of Jikishin Kage-ryū Kenjutsu—Sakakibara Kenkichi—was one of the most well-known swordsmen of his time, and the personal bodyguard of the Shōgun.

 Sakakibara had hundreds of students during his lifetime, many of them rising to the "rank" of menkyo kaiden (免許皆伝) and shihan (師範), thus able to pass on the full tradition.
 At least 20 menkyo kaiden can be found in official listing of successors.
 Some of them derived their own branch lines.
 His most talented disciple was Yamada Jirokichi (山田 次朗) from whom the Seito-ha (正統派), which means main line system or traditional school.